NochexDevTeam/CubeCart_6/README.md

 Installation
 ============
-To Install and Setup the Nochex module please follow our integration guide, which can be found here: https://support.nochex.com/kb/faq.php?id=131
+To Install and Setup the Nochex module please follow our integration guide, which can be found <a href="https://support.nochex.com/kb/faq.php?id=131">here</a>

 Support
 =====================